EthanEFung/water-walls/README.md

 [5, 3, 7, 4]
  ^  ^
 1st wall height: 5
-2nd wall height: 3 -> 3 is less than 5 -> do not assign
+2nd wall height: 3 -> 3 is less than 5 -> search for second wall

 [5, 3, 7, 4]
  ^     ^